Styled Shelves

 Vary your materials deliberately.
 Ceramic next to wood next to metal...matte next to shiny...smooth next to textured.
 When all the objects on a shelf share the same material or finish, the shelf loses dimension.
 Contrast is what keeps the eye engaged.

 Plants and greenery deserve a spot on almost every shelf.
 Even a small trailing plant or a simple stem in a bud vase brings life to a display in a way that no object can replicate.
-If you don't want to deal with live plants, a high-quality faux option works just as well from a styling standpoint.
+A high-quality faux option reads just as well from across the room.

 Negative Space Is Not Wasted Space